Cannabis tea: Composition

 According to a 2007 study published in the Journal of Ethnopharmacology, the composition of cannabis tea is affected by criteria including, but not limited to, the duration of time over which the cannabis is steeped, the volume of tea prepared, and the period of time for which the tea is stored before consumption.
 The study mentions the ways in which levels of THC and THCA impact variability of composition by changing the bioactivity of the beverage.
 Therefore, cannabis teas that include less bioactive cannabinoids, "based on HPLC peak area" will demonstrate varying compositions.

 Preparation

 According to a recent study on cannabinoid concentration and stability in preparations of cannabis oil and tea, a boiling period of fifteen minutes was found to be sufficient in order to reach the highest concentrations of cannabinoids in tea solutions.
 However, preparation of cannabis oil in the study was found to ensure a higher stability of cannabinoids than that which was found in preparation of cannabis tea.

 To produce psychoactive effects, cannabis used in tea must first be decarboxylated.
 As with regular tea, spices are often added.
-Typically, the tea is allowed to simmer for 5-10 minutes.
+Typically, the tea is allowed to simmer for 5–10 minutes.

 Folk medicine

 Cannabis tea was used for centuries in folk medicine as it was thought to be a treatment for rheumatism, cystitis, and various urinary diseases.

+In an article in Nature, it is projected that cannabis has been used medicinally for nearly 12,000 years.
+The oldest confirmed reference to medicinal cannabis is ~2700 BC, in Ancient China.
+There is ~190AD evidence that a Chinese physician, Hua T'o, used an emulsion of tea and wine to anesthetize a patient for surgery.

+According to a short communication published in the Journal of Ethnopharmacology, based on the research of Zias et al. regarding cannabis use in ancient childbirth, cannabis is said to have been used to assist women during childbirth.
+The communication is regarding an anthropological find of a birthing mother, dated to 4th century AD., "We assume that the ashes found in the tomb were cannabis, burned in a vessel and administered to the young girl as an inhalant to facilitate the birth process."
+Cannabis tea has been traditionally used by Jamaican women as a remedy for morning sickness associated with pregnancy.
+There is no evidence that cannabis is an abortive medicine."